 Before you finalize the hiring process, make sure that you do a reference check on the selected candidate.
 This is a common part of a hiring process we see companies skip, but it can offer a treasure trove of information about the candidate’s hard and soft skills and verify the data collected in the interview process.
 Talk with the references and see whether they can vouch for the candidate’s abilities, skills, worthiness and credibility.
 It can also be very helpful for the hiring manager to get an understanding from a previous manager or colleague on the best ways to manage their new employee.

 A good recruitment process doesn’t stop at hiring the top talent.
 The onboarding process is one of the most underrated steps in any recruiting process.
+In fact, 88% of companies do not onboard well.
 You can earn some loyalty points by helping the new recruit feel welcomed and settled in.
 Make them feel wanted even before they officially join the organization.
 Training workshops and ice-breaker sessions with colleagues are some ways you can kick-start an effective onboarding process.

 An effective recruitment strategy can positively impact the company’s bottom line in multiple ways.
 It helps attract and recruit top talent while saving time, money and efforts.
 It also means an improved retention rate and enhanced job satisfaction.
+Did you know that a great employee experience can improve employee retention by 82%?
 These benefits together boost the overall success rate of your business.